• Skip to main content

 1. The biscuit layer

-The bottom biscuit layer is made by creaming butter and sugar and then adding an egg, SR flour and the zest from one lemon.
+To make the bottom biscuit layer, cream the butter and sugar and then add an egg, SR flour and the zest from one lemon.

-Once combined, the mixture is pressed into the tin using your fingers.
-It might be a little sticky and difficult to work with, but that can be solved by dusting your hands and the top of the slice with a little extra flour.
+Once combined, press the mixture into the tin using your fingers.
+If it's a little sticky and difficult to work with, dust your hands and the top of the slice with a little extra flour (see image 1).

-To get a nicely even and flat layer, you can also use the back of a metal spoon or a small glass cup when pressing the mixture into the tin.
+To get a nicely even and flat layer, you can also use the back of a metal spoon or a small glass cup when pressing the mixture into the tin (see image 2).

-Next, you’ll need to bake off the biscuit layer and let it cool.
+Next, you'll need to bake off the biscuit layer and let it cool (see image 3).

 2. The lemon filling